|Professor in the Department of Geography||316||+44 (0) 191 33 43503|

 2003 - 2006: PhD, ‘Grain-scale approaches to modelling and measuring fluvial sedimentology and bedload transport’, Department of Geography, University of Cambridge.
 Awarded October 2007.

 My research interests are primarily in the area of fluvial geomorphology, with a particular focus on sediment transport.
-I use a combination of numerical modelling and field measurements to quantify sediment processes.
-In both approaches I am interested in the application of new techniques, for example the use of Discrete Element and Cellular Automaton models, CT scanning and Terrestrial Laser Scanning.
-See http://www.nercpatches.org for a current project.
+I use a combination of numerical modelling and field measurements to quantify sediment and flow processes.
+In both approaches I am interested in the application of new techniques, for example the use of Cellular Automaton models, CT scanning and Terrestrial Laser Scanning, and 3D printing.
 A key focus of my research is the way in which small scale processes upscale, for example the way in which the properties and interactions of sediment grains affect sediment flux at the reach scale.
 I am happy to be contacted about possible PhD projects in these areas.

 - 2019: i-CONN: Interdisciplinary connectivity: Understanding and managing complex systems using connectivity science, Interreg (ERDF) Europe, €4 million, 2019-10-01 - 2023-09-30

 - 2018: Listening to Rivers: Using Sound to Measure Water Velocity(£15780.00 from )

 - 2014: How does the development of particle scale structure control river scale morphology?(£174957.34 from NERC - Natural Environment Research Council)

 - 2013: Quantifying the controls on sediment patch formation in bedrock rivers using a scaled physical model(£2995.00 from Royal Geographical Society)